jkpathfinder/jkpathfinder.github.io/_activity/activity-2.md

 collection: activity
 ---

-As one of the top ten outstanding project representatives, conducted a project roadshow at the event venue, receiving coverage from media such as [Jingchu Net and Hubei Daily](http://news.cnhubei.com/content/2023-05/14/content_15836440.html?spm=zm1033-001.0.0.1.RePbEq), and garnering praise from a group of investors.
+As one of the top 10 outstanding project representatives in HuBei province, conducted a project roadshow at the event venue, receiving coverage from media such as [Jingchu Net and Hubei Daily](http://news.cnhubei.com/content/2023-05/14/content_15836440.html?spm=zm1033-001.0.0.1.RePbEq), and garnering praise from a group of investors.